Germany to make J&J's COVID-19 vaccine available to all adults

-Germany is to make Johnson & Johnson's (JNJ.N) COVID-19 vaccine available to all adults, Health Minister Jens Spahn said on Monday, adding that they will be able to receive the shot on the advice of a doctor.
+BERLIN (Reuters) - Germany is to make Johnson & Johnson’s COVID-19 vaccine available to all adults, Health Minister Jens Spahn said on Monday, adding that they will be able to receive the shot on the advice of a doctor.

-Germany's move to offer the J&J single-dose vaccine widely follows the lifting of restrictions last week on the AstraZeneca (AZN.L)vaccine.
+Germany’s move to offer the J&J single-dose vaccine widely follows the lifting of restrictions last week on the AstraZeneca vaccine.

 The decisions reflect Germany’s progress in vaccinating its seniors, Spahn said, adding he expected everyone aged 60 and above who wanted to be vaccinated to be offered a shot by late May or early June.